 If you purchase through my links, I will get a commission at no extra cost to you.

-- Four Hour Work Week by Tim Ferriss – thousands of people swear by this book.
-Many say that it is the book that has unlocked their ability to make a lot of money from nothing by starting businesses.
-I personally found this a hard book to actually model when you’re starting from scratch.
-It’s great for someone who already has a business to run, as was the case with Tim in the story that said, he has a lot of fantastic, shocking philosophies on essentialist business management, productivity, and life hacking that will bring you the joy you have to remind for much less effort.
+- Four Hour Work Week by Tim Ferriss – Thousands of people swear by this book when it comes to starting a business or lifestyle engineering.
+Many say it’s the book that has unlocked their ability to make a lot of money from nothing by starting businesses.
+I found this a hard book to model when you’re starting from scratch.
+It’s great for someone who already has a business to run, as with Tim in the story that said, he has a lot of fantastic, shocking philosophies on essentialist business management, productivity, and life hacking that will bring you the joy you have to remind for much less effort.

-- Man’s Search for Meaning by Viktor E. Frankl, William J. Winslade, Harold S. Kushner – This book is more philosophical and explores how you can choose to find meaning in anything, even the mundane.
+- Man’s Search for Meaning by Viktor E. Frankl, William J. Winslade, Harold S. Kushner – This book is more philosophical and explores how to choose to find meaning in anything, even the mundane.
 Read this if you want to dive deep into general life purpose.
 It can open your eyes to just finding happiness in just existence.
-More importantly, it can remove any entitlement you have around
+It can remove any entitlement you have around.

-- Screw It, Let’s Do It by Richard Branson – Richard Branson is one Billy Nanda has the most books.
-And most of them are fantastic.
-Easily readable and digestible.
-They’re packed with real-world experience and tips.
-This book is a great starting point, but definitely check out some of his other books.
+- Screw It, Let’s Do It by Richard Branson – Richard Branson is one of the most prolific billionaire authors.
+And most of his books are fantastic.
+They’re actionable, digestible, and packed with real-world experience and tips.
+This book is a great starting point, but definitely check out his other books.
 Each book covers something different.
-Some cover leadership tips, and others cover his whole life.
+One covers leadership, another covers business, and another is a memoir.

-- Mastery by Robert Greene – This book is an extensive account of successful people’s pursuit of mastery and guide to identifyin and honing your own mastery at a skill.
+- Mastery by Robert Greene – This book is an extensive account of successful people’s pursuit of mastery and guide to identifying and honing your own mastery at a skill.
 It’s a solid book on various measures.
 I’d caution that it suffers from cherry-picking examples to support its points.
-And by definition, the book focuses on how to become world-class at a skill.
-But some people just want to be above average or good enough, which may require a different blue print.
+And by definition, the book focuses on how to become world class at a skill.
+But some people just want to be above average or good enough, which may require a different blueprint.
 Check out my summary of the book.